-*144 instructional days and 7 non-instructional days.
+*141 instructional days, 7 non-instructional days and 3 development days.
 Upon mutual agreement of a faculty member and the unit administrator, one or more non-instructional days may be assigned in Summer Quarter in order to meet program needs.

 The combined total of ‘a’ and ‘b’ above, the annual salary will be paid in twenty-four (24) equal installments.

-For IEL part-time faculty with temporary full-time assignments for one quarter during the regular academic year or summer quarter, the distribution of instructional and non-instructional days (NIDs) shall be as follows:
+For IEL part-time faculty with temporary full-time assignments for one quarter during the regular academic year or summer quarter, the distribution of instructional, Development (DD) and non-instructional days (NIDs) shall be as follows:

-Fall Quarter - 47 instructional days + 3 NIDs
+Fall Quarter - 46 instructional days + 1 DD+ 3 NIDs

-Winter Quarter - 48 instructional days + NIDs
+Winter Quarter - 47 instructional days + 1 DD + 2 NIDs

-Spring Quarter - 49 instructional days + 2 NIDs
+Spring Quarter - 48 instructional days + + 1 DD + 2 NIDs

 Summer Quarter - 49 instructional days or equivalent